nsuma8989/bk-log-collector/README.md

 # Buildkite Elastic CI Stack Log Collector
----
-A bash script intended to make it easier to collect logs for troubleshooting Buildkite agents running on the Buildkite Elastic CI Stack.
+A bash script intended to make it easier to collect logs for troubleshooting Buildkite agents running on the [Buildkite Elastic CI Stack](https://github.com/buildkite/elastic-ci-stack-for-aws).
 If you need assistance from Buildkite support, please run this script and send the logs to support@buildkite.com.

 ## Setup
----

 Clone the repo:

 ```bash